 What Do I Do If My Tooth Hurts?

 If your tooth is starting to hurt, it’s important to call our emergency dentist as soon as possible.
-Dr. Schier will want to take x-rays and examine your teeth so she can properly diagnose the problem.
+Dr. Bandos will want to take x-rays and examine your teeth so she can properly diagnose the problem.

 You should always schedule an appointment with our dentist at the first sign of dental discomfort.
 Be sure to describe your symptoms to the person answering your call so they can determine whether emergency dental care is appropriate for your situation.

-Dr. Katherine Schier is a root canal dentist in Kalamazoo, MI.
+Dr. Katherine Bandos is a root canal dentist in Kalamazoo, MI.
 If you’re in any pain, don’t hesitate to call and request an appointment with Kalamazoo Smiles at (269) 353-3700.
 We’ll fit you into our schedule as soon as we can!